A VPN is as important an online tool as antivirus and antimalware these days. Here’s a handful of the best VPN picks for security.

 ProtonVPN is so peerless on this page as a budget-friendly pick that it’s the only VPN service to offer a free trial.
 While understandably limited in some respects, the free version of ProtonVPN maintains its strict no-log policy and doesn’t have any data limits (unlike other free VPNs).

-Even if you pay US $9.95 a month for ProtonVPN Plus, it’s still the cheapest regular monthly pricing you’ll find on this page, and comes with even better features, including 1,600+ servers in 63 countries.
+Even if you pay US $9.95 a month for ProtonVPN Plus, it’s still the cheapest regular monthly pricing you’ll find on this page, and comes with even better features, including just under 3,000 servers in 67 countries.
 Admittedly, those numbers aren’t as big as some of ProtonVPN’s peers, but the VPN provider does have servers where it counts.

 More impressive is the 10 simultaneous connections that come with ProtonVPN Plus, which means you can viably protect most or all of the compatible devices in your home.
 Despite the cheap month-to-month pricing, ProtonVPN doesn’t compromise on all-important encryption nor on privacy, which translates to a service that’s auditable and keeps zero logs of your internet activities.